top of page

 Working Towards Book Industry Sustainability

-Reflecting on the alliance, BIC executive director Karina Urquhart noted, “It is in the supply chain that the most significant changes can be made by the global book industry to eliminate waste and reduce its impact on the environment.
+“It is in the supply chain that the most significant changes can be made by the global book industry to eliminate waste and reduce its impact on the environment.
 It is vital that international supply chain organisations collaborate, and the US, UK and Canada are set to provide leadership in this critical area.”

-While the alliance will be jointly led by BIC, BNC, and BISG, all three organizations plan to welcome support from other international bodies that may be interested in contributing.
-BISG executive director Brian O’Leary observed, “We’re interested in bringing together companies and people with diverse perspectives on the issues and opportunities in front of us.
+“We’re interested in bringing together companies and people with diverse perspectives on the issues and opportunities in front of us.
 Amplifying the good work of others is a core strategy for BISG and this alliance.”

 • Collecting and sharing best practice information, with links to any applicable standards